waveandsmile, Jan 4, 2007

 -snip-

-Click https://pancocojams.blogspot.com/2021/11/an-overview-of-foot-stomping-cheers.html for the pancocojams post entitled An Overview Of Foot Stomping Cheers From the 1970s To The Early 2000s & How And Where Some Of Those Cheers & Their Movement Art Has Survived In The 2000s.
+Click https://pancocojams.blogspot.com/2021/11/an-overview-of-foot-stomping-cheers.html for a 2021 pancocojams post entitled An Overview Of Foot Stomping Cheers From the 1970s To The Early 2000s & How And Where Some Of Those Cheers & Their Movement Art Have Survived In The 2000s.

 EXAMPLES OF "COMMAND/REFUSAL" CHEERS OR "ASKS/COMPLY" CHEERS